 Installing and integrating the a9s Consul DNS for PCF tile using this pattern includes the following steps:

-- Review network configuration in the PCF Ops Manager Director.
+- Review network configuration in the BOSH Director.

 - Add/configure the a9s Consul DNS tile for PCF and apply changes.